Family-Friendly Food in Oita: Where to Eat with Kids (2026)

 Where to Eat in Beppu with Kids

-• Beppu Station area — Toriten chains, ramen shops, and a bento section in the station basement.
-Easiest for arrival/departure days.
+Toriten chains, ramen shops, and a bento section in the station basement.
+Easiest for arrival and departure days, and the quickest place to grab a fried-rice or toriten lunch between trains.

-• Tower-side covered arcades — Older Beppu shopping streets with traditional toriten and dango-jiru shops.
-Stroller-friendly.
-Most family-friendly atmosphere.
+Older Beppu shopping streets with traditional toriten and dango-jiru shops.
+Stroller-friendly, with the most family-friendly atmosphere in the city.

-• Kankaiji hotel zone — Most family hotels have on-site buffets that work for kids who don’t want to leave.
-Suginoi’s buffet is the headline option.
+Most family hotels here have on-site buffets that work for kids who don’t want to leave.
+Suginoi’s buffet is the headline option — check Suginoi and Kankaiji family-hotel rates on Agoda.

 Where to Eat in Yufuin with Kids